 - Wet leasing: The lessor (for example, an airline) provides aircraft, crew, maintenance and insurance to the lessee (another airline or other business) that acts as an air travel broker.

 - Dry leasing: The lessor is an aircraft financing company that provides an aircraft without the crew and other features of a wet lease.
 Lessors are usually banks and leasing companies.
-Typical term is two years and is often used between a major and a regional airline.
+The typical term is two years.
+Often, this is the term length for leases between a major and a regional airline.

 Both capital and operating leases are available.
-A capital lease usually ends with ownership transfer to the lessee, whereas the airplane reverts to the lessor under an operating lease unless the lessee chooses to renew the lease or purchase the aircraft.
+A capital lease usually ends with an ownership transfer to the lessee, whereas the airplane reverts to the lessor under an operating lease.
+There are exceptions, however, as when the lessee chooses to renew the lease or purchase the aircraft.

 Secured commercial aircraft financing is a common way to arrange aircraft loans.
 Assets America® can arrange secured aircraft financing using a syndicate of banks and other loan sources.
-The aircraft serves as collateral on the loan and can be repossessed in case of default.
-Ownership may be preferred over leasing to take advantage of depreciation.
+The aircraft then serves as collateral on the loan.
+Accordingly, the lender can repossess the aircraft in case of default.
+Ownership may be preferable over leasing to take advantage of depreciation.
 Other types of loans we can arrange include: